vhscat/poeticlore/README.md

 ## **Who am I?**
 - A **seriously non-serious poetic programmer**
-- A human equivalent to a cat
+- The human equivalent of a curious cat with too many tabs open

 ## **What you’ll find here**
 - **Experimental tech & creative projects**
 - **Innovative ideas wrapped in elegant logic**
+- **A mix of pixels, poetry, and programming**

 ## **Guiding Philosophy**
 VHSCAT is where ideas grow, evolve, and sometimes completely transform. **Code isn’t just code—it’s an art form.**